★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 AB InBev is a global brewer headquartered in Leuven, Belgium, with its primary listing on Euronext Brussels (ABI) and ADRs on the NYSE (BUD).
-Its reported segments are geographic (North America, Middle Americas, South America, EMEA, Asia Pacific, and Global Export & Holding Companies).
-The core moat is demand-side brand equity across global and local beer brands, reinforced by supply-side scale in procurement/production/marketing and a digitizing route-to-market (BEES B2B platform and DTC delivery in select markets).
-Key pressures on durability are changing consumer preferences (premiumization vs spirits/RTDs/no-alcohol), the bargaining power of distributors/retailers, and regulatory constraints on alcohol marketing and distribution.
-Market cap as of 2025-12-27 is recorded from a public market-cap aggregator (Nasdaq figure).
+Its reported segments are geographic: North America, Middle Americas, South America, EMEA, Asia Pacific, and Global Export & Holding Companies.
+The core moat is demand-side brand equity across global and local beer brands, reinforced by supply-side scale in procurement, production and marketing, plus a digitizing route-to-market through BEES and DTC delivery in select markets.
+Key durability pressures are changing consumer preferences, spirits/RTD and no-alcohol substitution, distributor and retailer bargaining power, alcohol regulation, and weaker China/APAC execution.

 Primary segment